herbou/herbou/README.md

 ### Hi there, I'm Hamza 👋

 ## I'm a game developer and a graphic designer.
-I love drawing and arts in general 💕
+I love drawing and arts 💕

 ### Connect with me: